espressif/esp-idf/docs/en/api-reference/peripherals/sdspi_host.rst

 Overview
 --------

 The SD SPI host driver allows using the SPI2 (HSPI) or SPI3 (VSPI) controller for communication with SD cards.

+.. only:: esp32

     This driver's naming pattern was adopted from the :doc:`SDMMC Host <sdmmc_host>` driver due to their similarity.
 Likewise, the APIs of both drivers are also very similar.

 The SD SPI host driver has the following modes: